jwsiegel2510/consistent-PINNs/README.md

 ## Natural Gradient Newton Optimizer

 An additional experiment where we test a Newton optimizer in function space can be found in **elliptic-pde-natural-newton.py**.
-This optimizer allows us to obtain the same solution accuracy much more efficiently using a much smaller network on the harmonic (i.e. smooth) example problem.
-However, it is not effective for the non-smooth example problem, likely due to the fact that the solution cannot be accurately captured with a small neural network in this case.
+This optimizer allows us to obtain the same solution accuracy much more efficiently using a much smaller network on the harmonic (i.e. smooth) and non-smooth example problems.
 The optimizer we have implemented is based upon the paper:

     @inproceedings{muller2023achieving,
       title={Achieving high accuracy with PINNs via energy natural gradient descent},